-- Collaborate with the USC Communication Director, the Office of Student Development, the University's Communication and PR units, and other departments across campus to centralize and streamline news; - Manage all content on the SGA website; - Promote all SGA events and initiative via online social media networks, including Facebook, Instagram and Twitter; - Attend regularly scheduled Senate meetings, coordinating with USC Communications director; - Coordinate social and academic events specific to graduate students such as the GSC Alumni Networking Reception and Brunch, the NGO Awareness Holiday Fair, the Graduate Garden Party and the Graduation Gala; - Co-chair the Social Committee with the GSC Communications Director to bring students a variety of social and cultural events throughout the year; Promote transparency and access to information via email, social media, and contributions to "The Graduate" newsletter; - Meet with the entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Work all joint USC / GSC co-sponsored events, including Back-to-School party;

-- Hold a minimum of five office hours split between SGA Office and Graduate Lounge each week during the academic year; - Participate in SGA trainings and retreats and transition training with the new SGA team in May; - Maintain information and transition manual for present and future SGA.
+Collaborate with the USC Communication Director, the Office of Student

+Development, the University's Communication and PR units, and other departments across campus to centralize and streamline news;

+- Manage all content on the SGA website; - Promote all SGA events and initiative via online social media networks, including Facebook, Instagram, and Twitter; - Attend regularly scheduled Senate meetings, coordinating with USC Communications director; - Coordinate social and academic events specific to graduate students such as the GSC Alumni Networking Reception and Brunch, the NGO Awareness Holiday Fair, the Graduate Garden Party and the Graduation Gala; - Co-chair the Social Committee with the GSC Communications Director to bring students a variety of social and cultural events throughout the year; Promote transparency and access to information via email, social media, and contributions to "The Graduate" newsletter; - Meet with the entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Work all joint USC / GSC co-sponsored events, including Back-to-School party; - Hold a minimum of five office hours split between SGA Office and Graduate Lounge each week during the academic year; - Participate in SGA trainings and retreats and transition training with the new SGA team in May; - Maintain information and transition manual for present and future SGA.

-- €750 stipend each semester; - €375 Orientation payment each semester one participates; - Monthly phone stipend; up to €40 - Access to the SGA Office, including a work station, printing rights and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to $\in 40$ - Access to the SGA Office, including a workstation, printing rights and a university phone line.